byllyfish/finsy/README.md

 asyncio.run(controller.run())
 ```

+Your `ready_handler` can spawn concurrent tasks with the `Switch.create_task` method.
+Tasks
+created this way will have their lifetimes managed by the switch object.

 If the switch disconnects or its role changes to backup, the task running your `ready_handler`
 (and any tasks it spawned) will be cancelled and the `ready_handler` will begin again.